 Typically, the contract is awarded to a firm who provides the Best Value Offer, considering four major criteria: cost, quality, time and management capability of the bidder.
 The best value offer may not necessarily be the lowest bid.
 Awarding contracts to the lowest responsive and responsible bidders still prevails in Colorado, as it did for this design-build project.
 It is CDOT's position that for simple projects with well-defined end results, the low bid process is adequate.
-Nevertheless, CDOT is in the process of developing design-build guidelines that incorporates the best value concept, primarily for larger and more complex projects.
+Nevertheless, CDOT is in the process of developing design-build guidelines that incorporate the best value concept, primarily for larger and more complex projects.
+These guidelines will supplement the existing CDOT design-build manual, which calls for awarding contracts to the lowest responsive and responsible bidder.
+House Bill 99-1324 was signed into law on April 9, 1999 authorizing

-CDOT is working closely with the office of Attorney General in developing these guidelines.
-Once approved, these guidelines will supplement the existing CDOT designbuild manual, which calls for awarding contracts to the lowest and responsible bidder.
+CDOT to select contractors for design-build projects based on the best value concept.
 When a balance of time, quality and price is desired, the best value concept may be more attractive than the lowest bid, since it encourages innovations and allows the contractors to optimize their work force, equipment and schedule.